Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Discussion

-In this experimental proof-of-concept, we demonstrated the capacity of UMI to map the speed-of-sound in reflection.
+In this experimental proof-of-concept, we demonstrated the capacity of UMI to \corr{exploit speckle for a local optimization of the speed-of-sound and a compensation of axial aberrations in reflection}.
 This work is not only an extension of previous studies, since several crucial elements have been introduced to make our approach more robust.

 Compared with previous works that relied on a maximization of the image quality~\cite{benjamin_novel_2018,zubajlo_experimental_2018,napolitano_sound_2006,cho_efficient_2009,yoon_optimal_2012,yoon_vitro_2011,shin_estimation_2010,perrot_so_2021}, or parameters such as coherence~\cite{anderson_direct_1998,imbault_robust_2017,ali_local_2021} or focusing factor~\cite{lambert_reflection_2020,lambert_ultrasound_2022a}, our approach is based on a coherent average {(SVD)} of the focusing process over different speckle grains.
-Such a process is more robust with multiple scattering and noise that tend to vanish with coherent averaging.
-Moreover, the access to the Gouy phase allows us to reduce the bias of the speed-of-sound estimator by a factor of about three compared to usual observables relying on an intensity maximization.
+Such a process is more robust with \corr{respect to} multiple scattering and noise that tend to vanish with coherent averaging.
+Moreover, the access to the Gouy phase allows us to reduce the bias of the speed-of-sound estimator by a factor of about three compared to usual observables relying on an intensity maximization. \corr{Note also that a recent theoretical study~\cite{Garnier2025} provided a rigorous mathematical proof of our approach.
+It also generalizes our theoretical predictions that have been derived in this work under a Gaussian beam approximation.}